AnasBenAmor10/AWS-Air-Quality-Prediction-Dashboard-with-LLM-and-ML-Integration/README.md

 1. After configuring the Athena data source, create a new dashboard in Grafana.
 2. Add panels for visualizing weather data.
 3. Configure queries for each panel.

+   If you want to implement my dashboard directly, take the data_schema.json file from the Grafana folder in my repository and add it to your settings for quick deployment. 📂⚙️

 ---